KaanHTML/Textual-Analysis-in-Finance/README.md

 I then download yearly stock price returns of stocks listed on major U.S. stock exchanges on CapitalIQ.

 ## Step 4 - Condcting statistical analysis with R
 Having all data ready to analyse, I use R to merge the datasets: I first merge the yearly textual analysis data.
 Finally I merge this dataset with the stock price information downloaded from CapitalIQ.
 Having the final dataset, I am able to condcut several analysis such as development of readability measures over time, adjustment of the language in 10-Ks in uncertain economic times, and correlation of textual measures to the subsequent stock price measures.
-You can find the detailed coud in the file "Updated_SentimentAnalysis_TestCode02.Rmd"
+You can find the detailed code in the file "Updated_SentimentAnalysis_TestCode02.Rmd"